 “I feel that veterinary professionals get limited education on performing cardiopulmonary resuscitation.
 General education encourages the method of ‘Go Hard.
 Go Fast.
 And Don’t Stop.’
-It lacks the principles of Basic Life Support and Advanced Life Support.
+It lacks the principals of Basic Life Support and Advanced Life Support.
 The RECOVER Initiative is a fully immersive experience teaching us how to control what we can control in a coding patient.
-The course has improved our decision-making, communication, leadership skills, and overall teamwork, and the success rate is higher than ever before,” said Josie E.
+The course has improved our decision making, communication, leadership skills, and overall teamwork, and the success rate is higher than ever before,” said Josie E.

 The live workshop offers a unique true to life experience using a novel high-fidelity simulator prototype, or ‘CPR dummy’.
 The dog simulators have an open mouth, with teeth and a tongue, to practice intubating and are designed to give realistic resistance when giving chest compressions, as well as palpable pulses, and chest movement.
 Our teams were given multiple scenarios with real time modules detailing concepts in patient monitoring, vascular access, drug administration, and defibrillation.